CondeNastDigital/cnBolt-Extensions-ImageService/README.md

 # Vendor libraries
 The folder vendor contains libraries from various image services.
 These folders are not managed by any automatism like composer and need to be updated manually.

+# Tech Notes

+The extension makes a copy of the save button, in order to make sure that, that images will be saved as a first thing on saving.
+If the event needs to be cancelled, e.g. by problem on saving, the saving of the article must be abandond as well.
+No better way found to deal with the events.